 In this single act, we made all of these articles available to the quarter of humanity who hadn't been able to read them before.

-Developer News is not a social media publishing platform.
+/news is not a social media publishing platform.

 There are already a ton of great open publishing platforms out there.
 Shout-out to: